ibm-cloud-docs/AnalyticsEngine/customizing-cluster.md

 ## Package Admin tool
 The customization script is always executed as `cluster user`.
 However, the default rights of the cluster user do not allow all operations, for example, a YUM install.
 In such cases, you need to use the `package-admin` tool.
-The `package-admin` tool is a special utility tool available for use in the Analytics Engine cluster, which you can use to install or remove operating system packages.
+The `package-admin` tool is a special utility tool available for use in the {{site.data.keyword.iae_full_notm}} cluster, which you can use to install or remove operating system packages.
 You can use it to install or remove YUM packages from supported repos (only centOS base and updates).

 `sudo package-admin -c [install | remove] -p [package name]`